 - So easy – it’s an easy, impressive main dish that everyone will love

-- No turkey brine – no brining is needed for tender, moist turkey breast
+- No brine turkey – no brining is needed for tender, moist turkey breast

 - Tender with delicate flavor – the white meat is tender, juicy and delicious, with a nice subtle smoke flavor